reportportal/docs/docs/intro.md

 ReportPortal is a great addition to Continuous Integration and Continuous Testing process.

+ReportPortal is distributed under the Apache v2.0 license, and it is free to use and modify, even for commercial purposes.
+We offer the only paid premium feature – [Quality Gates](/category/quality-gates).

+If a company is interested in our services, we can provide support hours to deploy, integrate, configure, or customize the tool, as well as [SaaS options](https://reportportal.io/pricing).

 ## What ReportPortal can do?

 - ***Mainstream platforms integration***